Borderland (2007 film): Plot

-The next morning, Henry and Ed notice that Phil did not come back, and the two begin to investigate, eventually teaming up with Ulises, after Henry gets shot and they find the local authorities and the townspeople utterly terrified of Phil's captors.
-Phil is revealed to be kept in a shack on a ranch under the watch of Randall (Sean Astin), an American serial killer affiliated with the cult, who wounds Phil after he tries to escape.
-The captors explain that they follow "some African voodoo" called Palo Myombe and are preparing a human sacrifice (a "gringo", as opposed to the regular Mexican citizens they have been sacrificing) to get the power of Nganga for their drugs to be invisible to the border guards while smuggling them into the US.
+The next morning, Henry and Ed notice that Phil did not come back, and the two begin to investigate.
+They find the local authorities and the townspeople utterly terrified of Phil's captors, and eventually team up with Ulises, who informs them of a human sacrifice cult holding a young man fitting Phil’s description captive.
+Henry gets shot after threatening the occupants of a suspicious looking truck with a crowbar, and is given a crucifix for protection by the doctor when he mentions the cult.
+Phil is revealed to be kept in a shack on a ranch under the watch of Randall, an American serial killer affiliated with the cult.
+Randall explains that they follow "some African voodoo" called Palo Mayombe and are preparing a human sacrifice (a gringo, as opposed to the regular Mexican citizens they have been sacrificing).
+The sacrifices are supposed to add power to a Nganga, a cauldron of mutilated remains that contains spirits of the dead, in order for their drugs to be rendered invisible to the border guards while smuggling them into the US.

 Henry is later hacked to death by several men with machetes on the roof of their hotel, and Ed and Valeria decide to go with Ulises to go kill the men who abducted Phil.
-By then, it is too late to save Phil, however that does not stop Ulises from shooting the leader of the cult to death after being shot himself.
+Meanwhile, Phil is prepared for the sacrifice, being told he was chosen for his softness so that he would provide the required screams of agony.
+He is tortured by the charismatic and sadistic leader Santillán, having his collarbone chopped in half with a butcher knife.
+Phil shows resolve and prays Psalm 23 while Santillán desperately invokes the god Chango to accept his victim.
+Seeing his torture rendered ineffective at producing the helpless cries of pure suffering he desired, he bites out Phil’s tongue to stop his prayer.
+By then, it is too late to save Phil who is decapitated for the Nganga, but Ulises passes through unhindered and executes an unarmed and dumbfounded Santillán.

 Ed, Valeria, and Ulises travel down the road to a house inhabited by an old man, where Ulises bleeds to death.
-The cult members followed Ed and Valeria to the house, and the two risk their lives to kill the remaining members, eventually deciding to swim across the Rio Grande, two kilometers north of their location.
+Randall and the other cult members followed Ed and Valeria to the house, in complete shock at the death of their leader whom they refer to as a god.
+The two risk their lives to kill the remaining members, eventually deciding to swim across the nearby border of the Rio Grande.

 The movie ends with a caption explaining that several kilos of cocaine were found in containers along with human hair, over fifty bodies were exhumed from a mass grave at the ranch, Ed and Valeria were questioned after being caught swimming across the river, and that several suspects remain at large.